 Ken Wright Cellars

-Ken Wright Cellars was one of the earliest wineries within the Willamette Valley, having been founded in 1994.
+Ken Wright Cellars was founded in 1994.
 Their commitment to sustainability and quality shines through in the execution of every single bottle they produce.
 Their philosophy is simple: “the craft of wine growing is one of stewardship rather than manipulation.”
 With this in mind, the Wright team works hard to source the finest grapes from some of the oldest and most highly-regarded vineyards within the region.
 This commitment to excellence, combined with their commitment to organic practices, has earned them well-deserved recognition as one of the most respected wineries in the Willamette Valley.
 By carefully studying the soil, vines, and tasting each vineyard personally, Ken Wright Cellars guarantees that the final product truly showcases nature’s true character.

 The journey of Bethel Heights began over four decades ago when the Casteel family arrived at an abandoned Walnut Grove in the Eola Hills district.
 They discovered the area possessed a unique terroir, and the combination of climate, soil, and vines were perfectly suited to producing world-class Pinot Noir and Chardonnay.
 Since then, the Casteel family has been devoted to creating wines of excellence, taking great care in their farming and winemaking practices.
 Their commitment to natural winemaking practices, as well as their commitment to sustainability and organic winemaking, has earned them a reputation for producing some of the most sought-after wines in all of Oregon.

 Beaux Frères is one of the Willamette Valley’s earliest artisanal vineyards, planting its first vines in 1988.
 Those original Pinot Noir vines are now a seasoned 35 years old, numbering about 2,200 plants to the acre and producing some of the region’s most coveted wines.
 Beaux Frères has continued to focus on crafting select small-lot bottlings each vintage since its founding, creating spectacular expressions of Oregon terroir which continue to be highly sought after by wine enthusiasts around the world.